Wifsimster/rgb-mqtt/README.md

-# RGB MQTT
+# RGB led strip

-This LUA script is for ESP8266 hardware.
+> This LUA script is for ESP8266 hardware.

 ## Description

-RGB led strip command with an ESP8266 through a MQTT broker
+RGB led strip command with an ESP8266 through a MQTT broker.

 ## Files